B2 Brussels2 The Blog

 (credit: EMA / MOD France – May 2017 – Recovery of men by helicopter – Archives B2)

-(B2 with AFP) On the night of February 13 to 14, 2018, French forces engaged in the Sahel carried out an operation on three objectives of armed terrorist groups, in northeastern Mali, between Boughessa and Tin-Zaouatène, said Thursday the army staff.
+(B2 with AFP) On the night of February 13 to 14, 2018, French forces engaged in the Sahel carried out an operation on three objectives of armed terrorist groups, in the northeast of Mali, between Boughessa and Tin-Zaouatène, indicated Thursday the army general staff.
 In fact a few hundred meters from the Algerian border.

 The operation took place near Inaghalawass, a wadi 900 meters from the Algerian border, between 4:40 a.m. and 5:20 a.m.
-(GMT and local) “, told AFP a foreign security source present in Mali. " It is the base of the head of the network, Iyad Ag Ghaly, in Tinzaouatène which was the main target of this operation ».
+(GMT and local) », A foreign security source present in Mali told AFP. “ It was the base of the head of the network, Iyad Ag Ghaly, in Tinzaouatène which was the main target of this operation. ».

 Airstrikes and helicopter assaults

 The operation began with simultaneous airstrikes on the objectives, followed by helicopter assaults supported by Tiger helicopters and concluded by a ground engagement ".
 The balance sheet, provisoire at this stage is of a " twenty terrorists killed or captured, three vehicles destroyed, weapons recovered, as well as a large number of documents seized ".
-A relative of the jihadist leader, a former colonel in the Malian army who had defected, was killed in the raid, the Malian Armed Forces (FAMa) said.
+A relative of the jihadist leader, a former colonel in the Malian army who had defected, was killed in this raid, said the Malian Armed Forces (FAMa).

 Several security operations in the area of the three borders

-At the same time, several joint security operations (with Malian forces) were carried out in the three-border area (between Mali, Niger and Algeria) by Operation Barkhane.
-The operations were concentrated mainly around Ménaka.
-Joint patrols with the Malian armed forces were also carried out in Ansongo by the French soldiers present under the operational military partnership.
-In northern Mali, the "armored desert land" group was engaged in security and zone control operations on the axis linking Almoustarat and Tarikent.
+At the same time, several joint security operations (with Malian forces) were conducted in the three-border area (between Mali, Niger and Algeria) by Operation Barkhane.
+The operations were mainly concentrated around Ménaka.
+Joint patrols with the Malian armed forces were also conducted in Ansongo by the French military present under the operational military partnership.
+In northern Mali, the "Terre Désert Cuirassier" group was engaged in security and area control operations on the axis linking Almoustarat and Tarikent.
 Joint patrols were conducted with the Malian armed forces.

 (NGV and AFP)